tbal999/learn_python/README.md

 Learn what classes are, and how they encapsulate both functions and variables

 # Data structures
 How do you store things and work with things easily?
 Data structures!
+In this section we learn about Dictionaries and Lists.

 # Loops & Recursion
 Sometimes you want to do the same thing multiple times.
 Or a different thing every single time.
-Loops!

 # Packages
-The true magic of python (and many other languages) is packages!
+The true magic of python (and many other languages) is packages.
-Standing on the shoulders of giants.
+Standing on the shoulders of giants, you can develop sophisticated processes using libraries/packages other people have built.

 # Challenges
 I will add these over time.